zhin327/100-days-Zachery-Log/README.md

 2/8 Day 22 - Finished a complete chrome dashboard, it is considered a "Momentum" clone, When opening a new chrome tab it gives you updated Dogecoin prices using the CoinGecko API, weather in your current area using a location API + Weather API.
 Background images are randomzied to show new professional images everytime you open a new tab.
 Project Name ---> Dashboard- Chrome

+Took a break to shoot out applications to Web3/ NFT companies for a position.
+Secured my first position, not doing software engineering, but other tasks, I have come back to the Bootcamp and currently learning Flexbox mastery.
+After that I will be completeing more javascript tutorials.